gwpmad/mask-deep/README.md

 A simple function that, given an object or a url with a query string along with a list of properties to mask, will crawl through it and cover most of the length of these properties with asterisks.

-Useful in avoiding showing things like passwords or personally-identifiable information (PII) in your logging software.
+Useful in avoiding the display of passwords or personally-identifiable information (PII) in your logging software.

 Written with help from @glasseyes42